cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/gettingstarted.md

 As explained in the installation instructions, GraalVM is installed in the folder of your IDE.
 Install Graalpython in following the instructions available [here](https://www.graalvm.org/reference-manual/python/).
 You can also install numpy which is a supported package of GraalVM: just replace `pandas` by `numpy` in the [package installation instructions](https://www.graalvm.org/reference-manual/python/#installing-supported-packages).

-Finally, in the root directory of your NabLab installation, add the following option to the NabLab.ini file `-vm /path/to/graalvm-ce-java11-21.0.0/bin/java`.

 ### Build via Maven 3.x